 Since March 2010, The Electricity Club has built up a big portfolio of live reports featuring gigs by evergreens such as JEAN-MICHEL JARRE, OMD and HEAVEN 17 to modern day exponents of electronic music like EAST INDIA YOUTH, NIGHT CLUB, VILE ELECTRODES and TENEK.

-Events both home and abroad such as The Electronic Phuture Revue and the ELECTRI_CITY CONFERENCE have also been reviewed.
+Events both home and abroad have also been reviewed.
 All of TEC’s live reports have been archived in an easy-to-use page set in reverse chronological order.
 More inside ›

 CHRIS PAYNE is best known as being a long standing member of GARY NUMAN’s band between 1979 to 1990.